 - Skeleton aims to develop new production technology to fully automate manufacturing in its Großröhrsdorf factory.

-- As a result of these R&D efforts combined with the use of its patented “curved graphene” material, the production costs of Skeleton’s ultracapacitors should decrease by almost 90% after completion of its 5 years project.
+- As a result of these R&D efforts combined with the use of its patented “curved graphene” material, the production costs of Skeleton’s ultracapacitors should decrease by almost 90% after the completion of its 5 years project.

 Skeleton Technologies - the largest European manufacturer of ultracapacitors – unveiled its plans to develop first-of-its-kind production technology for manufacturing its ultracapacitors, following the official support announced by German authorities in January.
 To execute these plans, the company will receive an additional €51 million ($60 million) from Germany’s Federal Ministry for Economic Affairs and Energy and the Free State of Saxony.